rgpass/happs/README.md

 $ guard
 ```
 Upon saving a spec file, that file will be tested automatically.
 This **does** ignore specs tagged with ```:slow```.

+## Code Base

+### Duplication
+Going through the code base, you'll notice there is lots of duplication in the code.
+This is intentional since it's better to have duplication than to have the wrong abstraction.
+Everything that's duplicated has plans to be vastly changed and improved in the near future.